Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-We instantiate the Class_ObjInit Class Module in the Form Module and assign the Form object to its Property o_Frm.
-After receiving the Form Object in the Set Property Procedure the Class_Init() Subroutine is called.
+We instantiated the Class_ObjInit Class Module in the Form Module and assigned the Form object to its Property o_Frm.
+After receiving the Form Object in the Set Property Procedure, the Class_Init() Subroutine is called.

-The Red colored code lines in this Module will create a Text File EventSubFields.txt to save the Data Field Names from the Detail-Section of the Form.
+The Code lines in red in this Module will create a Text File EventSubFields.txt to save the Data Field Names from the detail section of the Form.
 The purpose of this Field List will be explained later on.

-The BackColor Property is set with Yellow color and the BackStyle Property is set to Transparent so that the TextBox/ComboBox background highlights only when the Focus is on the Control.
+The BackColor Property is set to Yellow, and the BackStyle Property is set to Transparent so that the TextBox/ComboBox background highlights only when the Focus is on the Control.

-After these changes the TextBox or ComboBox Wrapper Class Module Instance is added as a Collection Object Item, to keep them active in memory.
-When the Events are fired from the Controls on the Form they are trapped in the TextBox Instance in Collection Object and Execute the Event Subroutine Code.
+After these changes, the TextBox or ComboBox Wrapper Class Module Instance is added as a Collection Object Item to keep them active in memory.
+When the Events are fired from the Controls on the Form, they are trapped in the TextBox Instance in the Collection Object and execute the Event Subroutine Code.

 • Reuse the Event Procedure Code without manual duplication of Event Procedures